What the Scale Can’t Tell Me

 There’s Fat on My Organs?

 We can break up our fat into different types.
 Visceral is the most important type when it comes to your overall health.
 It’s the fat that hangs out around your internal organs.
-Visceral fat plays the biggest role in longevity and risk of chronic disease like heart disease and type two diabetes.
+Visceral fat plays the biggest role in longevity and risk of chronic diseases like heart disease and type two diabetes.
 Your scale at home and even other alternatives to checking your body composition cannot tell you the amount of visceral fat you have.
 A person may be content with their weight but if there is lots of fat around the organs, that person is more likely to develop lousy chronic diseases including cancer.
-The DEXA has the ability to show us the mass, volume, and area of visceral fat we are carrying which will tell us if we have to start changing our eating habits for a healthier body composition.
+The DEXA has the ability to show us the mass, volume, and area of visceral fat we are carrying which will tell us if we have to start changing our eating habits for healthier body composition.

 If you’re an athlete that plays a high-impact sport, bone health can play a role in your risk of injury and performance.
 Also, women passed the age of 30 are at a higher risk for developing bone diseases such as osteoporosis and osteopenia when not exercising under resistance or eating enough calcium within their diets.
 The scale can tell you how much you weigh, but it won’t tell you how much of that is bone.
 The DEXA has the capability to show us if you are at risk or not while other methods do not.